raghav-19/Flight-Delay-Analysis-with-Tableau/README.md

 ## Summary :

-This Dataset is obtained from BTS website which contain the information about flight delays.
-The dataset I used in 2016-2019.
+This Dataset is obtained from United States Department of Transportation.
+The dataset I used in Year range of 2016-2019.
 Dataset can be found on https://www.transtats.bts.gov/OT_Delay/OT_DelayCause1.asp

 I have created the visualizations in Tableau that answer the following questions: